rossrco/extreme_weather_events_prediction/README.md

 ## Datasets
 ### NOAA IBTrACS Hurricane Dataset
+The International Best Track Archive for Climate Stewardship (IBTrACS) is a collaboration between several regional specialized meteorological centers with the purpose of creating a centralized database of tropical storms for public use.
+Another goal of the program is to provide an open access to storm data in order to elicit useful feedback from the public.

+The dataset contains (at the time of writing) 694 061 rows of data.
+The data represents periodical observations of the location and intensity of tropical storms since 1842.

 ### NOAA GHCN Temperature Dataset

 The first instance of satellite surveilance of hurricanes was in [1966](https://history.nasa.gov/SP-168/section1.htm#:~:text=Since%20February%201965%2C%20meteorological%20satellites,%2C%20hurricane%2C%20and%20typhoon.%22), so we will consider at sea data after this year as reliable.
 However, we will also investigate the full historic records of hurricane landfalls, which we will consider reliable for obvious reasons.